handfoot/quicksecurity/README.md

 *Last Update: August 12, 2020*

-*If you would like to help improve this article, feel free to leave your suggestions in [issues](https://github.com/handfoot/securitytips/issues/new), or email: handfoot at protonmail dot com*

 No computer is perfectly safe, especially if connected to the Internet.
 This guide is meant to give activists a few tips to increase the security of their desktop computer, using the example of a Mac OS device (although should apply to Windows).
 Cybersecurity and convenience is a tradeoff, and this guide will try to find a good balance to keep you moderately secure, but still able to use the everyday computing tools you need to conduct activism work.
 I assume your threat model is medium to intermediate.

 If you are actively targeted by the state, you will need to look at more secure options such as using [Tails](https://tails.boum.org/) Linux OS on a USB thumbstick to perform your activism work, and also invest in efforts to keep off the grid.
 I may write a future article about [Tails](https://tails.boum.org/).